yoananaydenova/Foreign-Exchange-Application/README.md

 The application has central error logging mechanism, unit tests and API Documentation.
 In the case of an error, a specific code to the error and a meaningful message is provided to client.

-The application use http://fixer.io/ as a service provider to retrieve exchange rates with limitations of service provider free services (e.g. no real time rates, only one base currency support etc.).
+The application use https://app.exchangerate-api.com as a service provider to retrieve exchange rates with limitations of service provider free services (e.g. no real time rates).

 Functional requirements: